John Stewart, 3rd Earl of Lennox: Marriage and children

 In March 1539, Helen Stewart and Elizabeth Stewart were with the household of Mary of Guise at Linlithgow Palace.
 The king's tailor Thomas Arthur made gowns and kirtles for them of black velvet, satin, and taffeta, with French hats and riding hoods.

+In 2026, the Daily Mail asserted that Stewart is the common ancestor of Charles III and Donald Trump, making them 15th cousins.